Learn about the post-installation tasks for Oracle Audit Vault and Database Firewall (Oracle AVDF).

 4.1 Audit Vault Server Post-Installation Tasks

-Apply the patch to remove deprecated ciphers post AVS install or upgrade:
+Apply the patch to remove deprecated ciphers after an Audit Vault Server install or upgrade:

-Note: Apply this patch on Oracle Audit Vault Server 20.1 after install or upgrade.
-In case of upgrade, before applying the patch, make sure that all Audit vault Agents are upgraded to 20.1 and Host Monitor Agents are in
+Apply this patch on Oracle Audit Vault Server 20.1 after an install or upgrade.
+For an upgrade, before applying the patch, make sure that all Audit Vault Agents are upgraded to 20.1 and Host Monitor Agents are in the

 - Review the DNS and NTP system service configuration.
 See Configuring or Changing the Oracle Audit Vault Server Services.

-- Configure resilient pair of Audit Vault Servers.
-See Managing A Resilient Audit Vault Server Pair.
+- If using high availability, configure resilient pair of Audit Vault Servers.
+See Configuring High Availability for Audit Vault Servers.

-- Register the targets for monitoring using Oracle Audit Vault and Database Firewall.
+- Register the targets for monitoring with Oracle Audit Vault and Database Firewall.
 See Configuring Targets, Audit Trails, and Database Firewall Monitoring Points.

-- Ensure to configure the data retention policy for every target before configuring audit trails.
+- Configure the data retention policy for every target before configuring audit trails.
 See Configuring Archive Locations and Retention Policies.

 - Enable native database auditing on the target.

-- Review and configure the audit trails for the target as per the requirement.
+- Review and configure the audit trails for the target.